Barings Emerging EMEA Opportunities Plc - Director Declaration

 Director Declaration

-In accordance with LR 9.6.14 R, the Company hereby announces that Vivien Gould, non-executive Director, has been appointed as a director of the board of Third Point Investors Limited with effect from 1 March 2022.
+In accordance with LR 9.6.14 R, the Company hereby announces that Nadya Wells, non-executive Director, has resigned as an independent director of the supervisory board of Sberbank of Russia with effect from 24 February 2022.

 |For any enquiries please contact: